Entwurmen von Katzen

 How do you detect a worm infestation?

-If the worm infestation is minor, the cat hardly suffers from any symptoms .
-The infestation therefore usually goes undetected.
-It is good that the animal does not have any symptoms or pain.
+If the worm infestation is minor, the cat will hardly suffer from any symptoms .
+The infestation usually goes undetected.
+It is good that the animal is not in any pain or discomfort.
 However, this also means that the worms can continue to spread undisturbed.

 If the cat's immune system is not strong enough, it will react to the infestation with diarrhea or vomiting , for example.
 Dull fur and weight loss are also signs of worms.
 The worms themselves are also signs of an infestation: they are sometimes excreted in the feces and are recognizable as thin white threads .
 The worms can also appear in vomit.

-If your cat suffers from symptoms such as diarrhea, vomiting or even weight loss due to worm infestation, it is advisable to adjust the diet accordingly .
+If your cat is suffering from symptoms such as diarrhea, vomiting or even weight loss due to the worm infestation, it is advisable to adjust the diet accordingly .
 Make sure that the food is gentle on the stomach .
 After deworming, a weight-loss treatment is recommended to help your pet get back to its normal weight.

-Worming is the most effective way to rid your cat of parasites.
-Worming is a medication that kills the worms in the cat's body.
-However, you should always consult your vet before giving your cat a worming treatment.
+Deworming is the most effective way to rid your cat of parasites.
+Deworming is a medication that kills the worms in the cat's body.
+However, you should always consult your vet before giving your cat a deworming treatment.

 How is the worming treatment administered?